 Champagne turned out to be the only wedding-focused booze expense.
 Most of the other purchases were simply refreshing bottles that were open or almost empty.
 Cost: $96

 My mother making my cake lent a personal touch to it while also making it cost nothing for us.
 Since she already had the ingredients, it didn’t cost her much more than a little time, which she was happy to give free of charge.
 Cost: $0

 Overall food/decoration cost: $3,205

 Total cost so far: $3,205

 Whew!
 Well, it definitely wasn’t a free wedding anymore!
 All of the big-ticket items were out of the way, though.
 We had a gorgeously decorated venue, seats for our guests, and food and drink galore.

-Up Next: The Bride and Groom — the marriage license, dress, rings, and suit!
+Up Next: The Bride and Groom — the dress, rings, suit, and more!